- Related apple trees categories:

-Apple trees for California / south-west
+Apple trees for Southern California and the south-west

 Arkansas Black